julelang/manual/src/common-concepts/arrays.md

 let x: [1000]int = [100, ...]
 ```

-The array in the example above holds `1000` integers and each integer is setted to `100`.
+The array in the example above holds `1000` integers and each integer is set to `100`.

 ::: info
 This method cannot be used for auto-sized arrays.